Finite element methods for electroneutral multicomponent electrolyte flows: Introduction

-To remedy these limitations of the Nernst--Planck model, we treat mass transport using the Onsager--Stefan--Maxwell \footnote{Nomenclature varies depending on the source; sometimes the name \textit{Maxwell--Stefan} or even \textit{generalized Maxwell--Stefan} is used instead.} (OSM) equations \cite{bird2002transport,krishna1997maxwell,wesselingh2000mass}.
+To avoid the limitations of Nernst--Planck theory, we treat mass transport using the Onsager--Stefan--Maxwell \footnote{Nomenclature varies depending on the source; sometimes the name \textit{Maxwell--Stefan} or even \textit{generalized Maxwell--Stefan} is used instead.} (OSM) constitutive laws \cite{bird2002transport,krishna1997maxwell,wesselingh2000mass}.
 These equations are based on irreversible thermodynamics \cite{de2013non,onsager1931reciprocal,onsager1931reciprocal2} and generalize the Stefan--Maxwell equations, which model cross-diffusion in ideal gases \cite{maxwell1866,stefan1871gleichgewicht}.
 In electrochemistry, the OSM equations were popularized by Newman \cite{newman2021electrochemical,newman1965mass} for modelling electrolytes, and the resulting framework is sometimes known as \textit{concentrated solution theory}.
 The OSM equations provide a thermodynamically rigorous model for mass transport by convection, cross-diffusion and electromigration.
 The equations are also compatible with electroneutrality \cite{van2023structural} and anisothermality \cite{van2022consolidated}, although we do not treat the latter here.
-Moreover, the OSM equations can handle thermodynamic non-idealities (arising in mixtures with a nonzero excess Gibbs free energy \cite{doble2007perry}), the effects of which are important in the non-dilute regime \cite{krishna1997maxwell}.
-In settings where momentum transport is important (e.g.~fuel cells, electrodialysis), it is necessary to couple the OSM equations to momentum conservation laws such as the Stokes or Navier--Stokes equations; we call the coupled equations the SOSM or NSOSM equations.
+Moreover, the OSM equations can handle thermodynamic non-idealities (arising in mixtures with a nonzero excess Gibbs free energy of mixing \cite{doble2007perry}), the effects of which are important in the non-dilute regime \cite{krishna1997maxwell}.
+In settings where momentum transport is important (e.g.~fuel cells, electrodialysis), it is necessary to couple the OSM equations to momentum conservation laws such as the Stokes or Navier--Stokes equations; we respectively call these coupled sets of constitutive laws the SOSM or NSOSM equations.